Lisa Coleman (academic): Life

 On September 1, 2024, Lisa M. Coleman, Ph.D., became the seventh president of Adler University.
 She is the first woman and person of African descent selected for the role.
 President Coleman served as New York University’s (NYU) inaugural senior vice president for global inclusion and strategic innovation and reported to President, Andrew D. Hamilton.
 She spearheaded initiatives that helped foster cultures of co-creation, inclusive leadership, and innovation grounded in research, student, faculty, and staff development, and alum collaborations.
 This work occurred across NYU’s expansive global network, including its flagship in Manhattan, two portal sites in Abu Dhabi and Shanghai, and numerous international sites and research centers.
 She also served on the faculty and taught courses focused on leadership at the NYU Abu Dhabi campus and in the NYU Leonard Stern School of Business.

 At Harvard University, Coleman also served in an inaugural role as the special assistant to the president and its first chief diversity officer, where she reported to the first woman President of Harvard University, Drew Faust..
 During her tenure, she and her team developed pioneering initiatives focused on technology and disability.
 Before her time at Harvard, she directed the Africana program at Tufts University and was later appointed as the first senior diversity officer reporting to, the President, Lawrence Bacow.

-Coleman’s efforts to expand alum, donor, corporate, and foundation relationships and partnerships have contributed to some of the most expansive research and fundraising campaigns in higher education.
-Throughout her career, she has consistently demonstrated the capacity to launch innovative global initiatives by collaborating with students, faculty, staff, alum, and other partners to secure funding and drive philanthropic and grant-cultivation efforts, as well as to expand fiscal support for health-related programs, faculty and student research efforts, arts initiatives, and technology projects.
+Coleman’s efforts to expand relationships and partnerships with alum, donors, corporations, and foundations have contributed to some expansive research and fundraising campaigns in higher education.
+Throughout her career, she has consistently demonstrated the capacity to launch global initiatives through this collaboration to secure funding and drive philanthropic and grant-cultivation efforts, and to expand fiscal support for health-related programs, faculty and student research, arts initiatives, and technology projects.